LAST MODIFIED: APRIL 1, 2020

 Colorado Springs, Colorado 80919, USA

 Where possible, the USADA server automatically recognizes each visitor’s IP address.
 We also collect information about how visitors use the Sites (for example, what pages are viewed).
 This information allows us to improve the content of the Sites, the Services, and facilitate market research.

-- A cookie does not collect or keep your name or other personally identifiable information; however, we may link the information obtained through cookies to other personally identifiable information to give us a better understanding of your preferences, so that we can provide a more meaningful experience to you on the Sites and with the Services.
+A cookie does not collect or keep your name or other Personal Information; however, we may link the information obtained through cookies to other Personal Information to give us a better understanding of your preferences, so that we can provide a more meaningful experience to you on the Sites and with the Services.
 A number of cookies we use last only for the duration of your web or application session and expire when you close your browser or exit the application.
 Other cookies are used to remember you when you return to the Sites or the Services and will last longer.

-In addition to the specific third-parties noted in this Policy, USADA may also contract with other third-parties to provide various services to USADA relating to the Sites on an outsourced basis rather than performing the services itself.
-By visiting the Sites, all visitors consent to USADA providing both personal and non-personal information received from those visitors to these third party providers for the purpose of enabling the third party provider to provide these outsourced services to USADA.
-In addition, all visitors consent to the collection, maintenance, and processing of their personal and non-personal information by USADA and these third-party providers.
+In addition to the specific third parties noted in this Policy, USADA may also contract with other third parties to provide various services to USADA relating to the Sites on an outsourced basis rather than performing the services itself.
+By visiting the Sites, all visitors consent to USADA providing both Personal Information and non-Personal Information received from those visitors to these third party providers for the purpose of enabling the third party provider to provide these outsourced services to USADA.
+In addition, all visitors consent to the collection, maintenance, and processing of their Personal Information and non-Personal Information by USADA and these third party providers.

 - Data access rights;